Comparison

 Time to Production and Business Value

-Thunk.AI: Time from concept to working agent: hours to days.
+Thunk.AI: Time from concept to working agent: weeks to months.
 Business users define workflows and immediately test against real data.
-Because agents are production-ready by default, the path from prototype to production is short.
-Organizations see business value in the first week, not the first quarter.
+Because agents become production-ready rapidly, the path from prototype to production is short.
+Organizations see business value in weeks.

 Total Cost of Ownership

-Thunk.AI: Subscription-based pricing with predictable costs.
+Thunk.AI: Platform pricing with predictable costs.
 TCO includes only the platform subscription - no engineering salaries, no infrastructure management, no framework maintenance.
-Cost scales with business value (number of agents or users), not engineering complexity.
+ROI scales with business value generated (number of agentic workflows built), while platform costs stay constant.

-Custom Development: High upfront and ongoing costs.
-Year 1 typically requires 2-5 full-time engineers ($300K-$750K in salaries), cloud infrastructure ($50K-$200K), and framework/tooling costs.
+Custom Code: High upfront and ongoing costs.
+Year 1 typically requires 2-5 full-time engineers ($300K+ in salaries), cloud infrastructure ($50K-$200K), and framework/tooling costs.
 Ongoing maintenance demands permanent engineering allocation.
 Failed projects represent sunk costs.
-Conservative estimate: $500K-$2M+ annually depending on scope and team size.
+Conservative estimate: $500K-$2M+ annually per workflow depending on scope and team size.
 Hidden costs include opportunity cost of engineering resources and delayed business value.

 Reliability and Quality Challenges

-Thunk.AI: 97.3% Hi-Fi benchmark demonstrates production-grade reliability.
+Thunk.AI: Various published benchmarks demonstrate production-grade reliability with Thunk.AI.
+For example, the 99% reliability ITSM benchmark.
 The platform architecture implements controlled autonomy: agents have sufficient freedom to handle complex tasks but operate within guardrails that prevent errors.
 Defense-in-depth approach means errors are prevented through careful workflow design, detected when they occur, and corrected automatically.
 Reliability is a solved problem, not a project risk.

 Scalability and Enterprise Transformation